ILO -OSH

 Each Member which ratifies this Convention shall take immediate and effective measures to secure the prohibition and elimination of the worst forms of child labour as a matter of urgency.

-For the purposes of this Convention, the term child shall apply to all persons under the age of 18.
+For this Convention, the term child shall apply to all persons under the age of 18.

 (a) The term remuneration includes the ordinary, basic or minimum wage or salary and any additional emoluments whatsoever payable directly or indirectly, whether in cash or in kind, by the employer to the worker and arising out of the worker’s employment;